moderneinc/springboot-migration-workshop/spring-tools-adventure/README.md

 dialog window should then appear:

 ![Migration options](migration-options.png)

+*Note: If you don't see the above window and you get an error about `No Spring Boot` project being found, please try restarting VS Code and select `Use Maven` in the popup that appears when VS Code loads.*

 Select `Migrate to Spring Boot 3.0`.
 A progress message should appear at the bottom of VS Code.
 After the process finishes, the changes won't be saved yet.